Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Steepest descent evaluation of

-We have seen that if we employ the representation Eq. (\ref{eq:125}), the set of initial values of $\phi_{0}$ need only form a closed contour around the origin in the complex plane.
+If we employ the representation Eq. (\ref{eq:125}) the set of initial values of $\phi_{0}$ for the stochastic dynamics should form a closed contour around the origin in the complex plane.
 We now demonstrate that for the purposes of computation there is an optimal contour, depending on the initial population in the problem $N_{0}$, and that

 where $f_{N_{0}}(\phi_{0})$ is given by Eq. (\ref{eq:109}), reduces to Eq. (\ref{eq:102}) for situations with a definite initial population, at least for small $\kappa t$.